 let form and the other is similar to the global

 plet but with logic added.
 The strategy resembles Cilk, where a “fast clone” and a “slow clone” are created from the input code.
-If we imagine a computation as one large tree, the fast clone is responsible for efficiently computing any given subtree while the slow clone is responsible for passing subtrees to the fast clone as parallel tasks and combining the results.
+If we imagine a computation as one large tree, the fast clone is responsible for efficiently computing a given subtree while the slow clone is responsible for passing subtrees to the fast clone as parallel tasks and combining the results.